 I did my first ever tandem skydive with Sydney Skydivers during winter.
 I booked myself the earliest slot online at 7am prior to my trip to Sydney and opted for the free shuttle to bring me there.
 In the booking process, you get to choose the different packages: Photos, videos OR photos & videos at an additional cost.
 I bought the photos package, and my friends who did skydiving advised me to grab the video package too – which documents everything from the start to end – considering how I’ll probably only gonna skydive once in my lifetime.

-I added my order & paid the balance on the actual day and was given a discount of 3 bucks because I turned up for my slot when I shouldn’t have due to bad weather condition.
-I paid about S$347 in total.
+I added my order & paid the outstanding on the actual day and was given a discount of 3 bucks because I turned up for my slot when I shouldn’t have due to bad weather condition.
+So I paid about S$347 all-in.

 After registering at the kiosk, this bus took us on an hour ride to the destination.

 We were given a short tour around the area before arriving in this room where the counter lady called out our names to go over to the gear-up zone and it’s also where we met our instructors for the first time.

 While gearing me up at the gear-up zone…

 Instructor: Why did you come skydive?

 Instructor: Well, that’s a good enough reason.